seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 What, is there a maid with child by him?

 **POMPEY**
-No, but there’s a woman with maid by him.
+No, but there's a woman with maid by him.
 You have
 not heard of the proclamation, have you?

 **MISTRESS OVERDONE**